 We showed you how to back up your Android smartphone but SMS Backup & Restore is a free app that does what the name implies.
 It can back up your text messages and save them locally on your Android device, export them to a computer, or upload them to an online storage service such as Google Drive.
 It’s made to fulfill the needs of people who want to save their messages to multiple places quickly.
 Your Android device needs to be running Android 4.0.3 or higher.

 Step 1: Start by downloading and installing the app to your Android device.
-Launch it, and you should be taken to the main menu.
+Launch it, and it takes you to the main menu.

 Step 2: Tap Set up a backup to begin creating a new backup.
-From here, you can choose what information you want to save, which text conversations, and where the backups will be stored.
+From here, you can choose what information you want to save, which text conversations, and where to store the backups.
 There are currently options for saving your texts directly to your phone, Google Drive, or Dropbox.
-You can also save the emojis attached to the texts, as well as name the backup files so they’re easy to identify.
+You can also save the emojis attached to the texts and name the backup files, so they’re easy to identify.

-Step 3: If you don’t want to manually save your text messages, you can set a schedule designed to back up your information automatically at specified intervals.
-You can do this in the app’s settings, which are accessible via the hamburger menu icon in the top-left corner.
+Step 3: You can also do this automatically if you don’t want to worry about manually processing batches of text messages.
+You can do this in the app’s settings, accessible via the hamburger menu icon in the top-left corner.

 Viewing, restoring, and migrating texts